Followers

 That's my weird, self-absorbed rant.
 I do care about kids--I swear it!
 So does my well-meaning colleague who told me to remember that--they're awesome!
 Sigh.
 I probably shouldn't have complained--complaining is mostly annoying and boring ( especially on a late Friday afternoon).
 But you can complain to me, and I will still know you care about kids and that you try to do a great job.
 Maybe I shouldn't even BE frustrated--my school, kids, and colleagues are great!
 (I did not share names or go harsh--I just shared how I felt.)

 Sometimes, what hurts us or frustrates us has a message for us--we need a step back followed by, "Oh, that's what I need to learn."
-For me, I don't think it's that I need learn is to care about students.
+For me, I don't think it's that I need learn to care about students.
 It's about over-reacting to being reminded that that's our purpose.

 Still, here's what I'm telling you: I believe you care about kids, even on tough days!
 It's about the kids for sure, but we all know that, right?
 Wow--there I go, even at the end.
 "The lady doth protest too much, methinks?"